Laceby: Community

 The Stanford's Charity School was founded in 1730 by the Stanford Trust which had been set up in 1720 by Sarah Stanford in accordance with her husband Philip Stanford's will of 1712.
 The school originally served the parishes of Laceby, Bradley and Barnoldby le Beck.
 Stanford's endowment at the time comprised a house, a farmhouse, and 74 acre of land.

 Laceby's public house the Waterloo Inn and the Nags Head Inn, which were noted in the Guinness Book of Records as the two closest pubs in England.
 They were combined into one pub in 1990.
-After a period of closure it re-opened on 22 March 2009 under a new landlord. however unfortunately both sides of the pub are now closed.
+After a period of closure it re-opened on 22 March 2009 under a new landlord.
+Both sides of the pub are now closed.

 The village has one primary school: Stanford Junior & Infants School, founded in 1730 by the Stanford Trust which was set up by Sarah Stanford in accordance with her husband Phillip Stanford's will.

 The Grimsby Institute has its Laceby Manor Golf Club to the south of the village.
 A Morrisons supermarket lies within the Laceby parish.